Yakovlev MC-21: Introduction

-Pre-sanctions plans
+Pre-sanctions plans (not implemented)

-Aeroflot expected to lease 50 MC-21-300s from Aviakapital for 12 to 18 years and a monthly lease of less than $437,282 each.
+Aeroflot initially expected to lease 50 MC-21-300s from Aviakapital for 12 to 18 years and a monthly lease of less than $437,282 each.
 By 2018, they were to be delivered from the first quarter of 2020 to the third quarter of 2026, with EASA certification targeted for early 2021.

 Powered by PW1400Gs or possibly PD-14s for the second half of the delivery, Irkut guaranteed less than 9,865 kg fuel burn on a 1,750 nmi route with a 14 kn tailwind.

 They were guaranteed to reach 2,100h and a dispatch reliability of 96% for the first year, rising to 2,900h and 97% in the second year then 3,750h and 98.5% in the third year.

 In October 2018, fuselage panels for the first customer MC-21 were completed by United Aircraft Corporation subsidiary Aviastar.

 In early 2019, the annual output was targeted to start with 20 airframes initially, rising to 72 airframes in 2025, with 100 and possibly 120 later for a forecast of 850 deliveries.

 In July 2021 it was reported that Aeroflot would launch the MC-21-300 with its regional subsidiary Rossiya Airlines in summer 2022.

-In September 2021, Evgeny Ditrikh, CEO of GTLK (Public Transport Leasing Company of Russia), stated that the MC-21 project was in need of new government grants.
+In September 2021, Evgeny Ditrikh, CEO of GTLK (Public Transport Leasing Company of Russia), however, stated that the MC-21 project was in need of new government grants.

 By the end of December 2021, Russian type certification was granted for the MC-21-300 variant powered by Pratt & Whitney PW1000G engines, ahead of its planned introduction with its launch operator Rossiya.

 Additional testing was still needed for high-altitude, strong crosswinds, and low and high temperatures operations.

 The initial target market was for 800 airframes in Russia over the next 20 years.
-The aircraft was denied European certification on 14 March 2022.
+However, in 2022, after international sanctions against Russia were imposed, Rosaviatsia announced that the variant with Pratt & Whitney engines would not be built.
+The aircraft was also denied European certification on 14 March 2022.